microsoft/OfflineCrashDumpUefi/README.md

   - Update `TOOL_CHAIN_TAG` to `GCC`
   - Update `TARGET_ARCH` as appropriate for your default target, e.g. `X64` or `AARCH64`.
   - As appropriate, set `ACTIVE_PLATFORM` to the platform you want to have as your default.
-    - If you want to work in the Emulator, leave it set to `EmulatorPkg/EmulatorPkg.dsc`.
+    - If you usually want to work in the Emulator, leave it set to `EmulatorPkg/EmulatorPkg.dsc`.
-    - If you want to build a standaline OfflineDumpApp.efi module, set it to `OfflineDumpPkg/OfflineDumpPkg.dsc`.
+    - If you usually want to build a standalone OfflineDumpApp.efi module, set it to `OfflineDumpPkg/OfflineDumpPkg.dsc`.

 ### EDK2 each-time setup (Linux)